RamboRogers/cyberai/DESIGN.md

 - Input validation and sanitization
 - Rate limiting
 - Role-based access control
+- Session management with secure cookies (HttpOnly, Secure flags)

 ## Deployment

 The application can be deployed as:
-1. A single binary with embedded assets
+1. A single Go binary with embedded static assets (HTML, JS, generated CSS)
-2. A Docker container
+2. A Docker container bundling the Go binary and static assets

-3. A standalone service with separate static file hosting
+**Build Requirement**: The frontend requires a Tailwind CSS build step before embedding or deploying static assets

 ## Future Considerations